alicecaml/alicecaml.org/content/blog/package-hygiene-in-alice/index.md

      (Like -I, but the program can not directly reference these dependencies)
 ```
 Had I been aware of `-H` while doing
 the work described below adding package hygiene to Alice, it would have simplified things greatly!
+I didn't notice it because it's not in the compiler's man page, though clearly
+I didn't look very hard because it is in the output of `-help`.
 Still, I've come
 up with a solution that will work with older compilers lacking this feature, and
 employs what I think are some interesting techniques to work around the fact
-that until the recent addition of `-H`, for reasons I'll explain below, the
+that until the relatively recent addition of `-H`, the
 OCaml compiler did not make it easy to implement hygienic package management.

 ## Why Hygienic Packages in OCaml is (was?)
 Hard